Entersjkhdfkjdhfksjf/MyLFS/README.md

         -p|--start-phase
         -a|--start-package      Select a phase and optionally a package within that phase to start building from.
-                                These options are only available if the preceeding phases have been completed.
+                                These options are only available if the preceding phases have been completed.
 They should really only be used when something broke during a build, and you don't want to start from the beginning again.